adamsilver/fdpb/06-Search.md

 Don't make links look like checkbox/radios (https://medium.com/@z_rose/oh-boy-form-design-df6a71e39d60)
 - Not using a label for the search form?
 (Jeremy and link to my article?).
-- Material honesty - check Resilient Web Design book for ref.
-- select box problem without submit button? e may have to reteach them a bit. z
+- select box problem without submit button?